edsu/inkdroid.org/_posts/2020-04-23-studying-the-covid19-web.md

 Given that Shopify claims to have started blocking shops that sold testing equipment I thought it could be interesting to see how many of the Shopify websites mention "test kit".
-This is pretty easy to do with warcio with some similar code, but this time looking at the content of the HTTP response when it is HTML:
+This is pretty easy to do with warcio with some similar code, but this time looking at the HTML response content:

 ```python
 import re